RocketChat/Rocket.Chat.Apps-engine/README.md

+## Public Archive

+The Apps-Engine has been moved into the (Rocket.Chat core monorepo)[https://github.com/RocketChat/Rocket.Chat].
+This enhances the overall developer experience of improving the Apps-Engine in tandem with Rocket.Chat.
+We will keep working on the framework, just in another place.
+If you want to contribute, please head over to https://github.com/RocketChat/Rocket.Chat/tree/develop/packages/apps-engine.

 ## Thoughts While Working (for docs)
 - Apps which don't provide a valid uuid4 id will be assigned one, but this is not recommended and your App should provide an id
 - The language strings are only done on the clients (`TAPi18next.addResourceBundle(lang, projectName, translations);`)